 In Pereira, the easiest way to get to/from the airport is by using taxis, which are normally easy to find at the airport and they are metered.
 Also, there is rarely a line waiting for taxis at the relatively small Pereira airport.
 In addition, there is a 4,400 peso surcharge for taxis to/from the Pereira airport.

-Also, as an alternative to taxis, Uber is available in Pereira.
-And there is bus service available from the terminal with two routes in the city.
+In addition, there is bus service available from the terminal with two routes in the city.

 Finally, you can also catch the Pereira Megabús service from the terminal.